AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

 Ensuring Control Structures Are Not Abused
 ******************************************

-The previous issue with the resulf of function calls being ignored is an example of a control structure being abused, due to the permissive syntax of C. There are many such examples, and MISRA-C contains a number of guidelines to prevent such abuse.
+The previous issue (ignoring the result of a function call) is an example of a control structure being abused, due to the permissive syntax of C. There are many such examples, and MISRA C contains a number of guidelines to prevent such abuse.

 .. _Preventing the Semicolon Mistake: